 No grade point is assigned.
 Passing indicated by “C” (2.0) or higher.
 May not meet program requirements.

-R Repeat
+Repeat-Included/Excluded

 Assigned when a student repeats a course.
 A course may be repeated no more than twice (defined as the initial enrollment plus two repeats).